Bavette Steak Recipe

 bavette steak marinade.

-Add the meat to the marinade, massage it well, then cover and refrigerate for up to 6 hours.
+Step 3- Marinate the meat.
+Add the meat to the marinade, massage it well, then cover and refrigerate for 5 minutes or up to 4 hours.
 You can use an airtight plastic bag to marinate the meat more efficiently.

 marinated bavette steak.

+Step 4- Cook the steak.
 Remove the steak from the fridge and allow it to sit at room temperature for 30 minutes before cooking.
-This step is crucial for achieving evenly cooked meat.
-Heat a cast iron skillet until it’s piping hot.
+Heat a cast iron pan, gas grill, or charcoal grill on high heat.
 Sear the steak for 2-3 minutes per side.

 how to cook bavette steak.